Nature walks help these 'bears' connect in a safe space | CBC News

 Nature walks help these 'bears' connect in a safe space

-Outdoor walking group, which doubles as a safe space for gay, bisexual men, took off during pandemic
+Walking group that's a safe space for gay, bisexual men took off during pandemic

-Every Sunday afternoon a group of bears sets out on a nature walk in a different part of the city.
+Every Sunday afternoon a group of bears sets out on a nature walk in a different part of Ottawa.

 Except, they're not the kind with big teeth and claws.
 They're men who identify with the term commonly used in the gay community to describe bigger men with a lot of body hair.